fliptanedo/FlipWebsite2024/README.md

    bottom: 90px;
    ```

-5. There's one remaining oddity.
+2. There's one remaining oddity.
 The color of the "over scroll".
 In `fliptheme.toml` the `primary` color sets the "background" of the page.
+(This didn't seem to be a problem in 2024.
+Did something change with Safari to prevent over-scrolling?)
 To fix this, go to `fliptheme.toml` and create a new option:

    ```
    [light]